 - 1. Read a chapter each week.
 You will be given a study guide on each chapter to organize your notes.
 The study guides are purely for your own use; you do not need to turn them in nor do you need to use them if you have another effective way to study the material. - 2.
 Weekly quiz on textbook material.
-Each quiz covers the textbook chapter to be covered that week; for example, the quiz for Chapter 2 will be given on the Tuesday that Chapter 2 is covered in class.
+Each quiz covers the textbook chapter to be covered that week; for example, the quiz for Chapter 2 will be given on the Tuesday that Chapter 2 is covered in class (week 2) and the quiz for Chapter 3 will be given on the Tuesday that Chapter 3 is covered in class (week 3).
 This is to motivate students to read the chapter before coming to class.
 Each quiz is 10 multiple choice questions that come directly from the study guide.
-(Note: The quiz for Chapter 1 will happen on the first Thursday of class-Sept 27 Students who average 70% or more on the quizzes don't have to complete the take-home final.
-(But everyone still needs to come to the "final" on Tuesday, December 4.) - 3.
+(Note: The quiz for Chapter 1 will happen on the first Thursday of class-Jan10.
+Students who average 70% or more on the quizzes don't have to complete the take-home final.
+(But everyone still needs to come to the "final" on Tuesday, March 19.) - 3.
 Weekly written assignments on course work, class discussions, and activities.
 Each paper is due the week after each chapter is covered in class.
 For example, the written work for Chapter 1 is due on the Tuesday of week 2, and the written work for Chapter 2 is due on the Tuesday of week 3.
 See pages 3-4 for penalties for work that is late. - 4.
 Attendance.
 Four or more absences will affect your grade.
 Six or more absences will result in an incomplete or an F. (Each tardy or leaving early will count as 1⁄2 absence.)